Gowthamvaithiyanathan/IoT-Controlled-Elevator/README.md

 # IoT-Controlled-Elevator
+Mechatronics System-Elevator (08/2023 - 08/2023)
-A project in the field of Robotics which is IOT controlled.
-It is a group project where a 3-DOF manipulator is controlled with the help of Arduino board and by writing a appropriate code in Arduino cloud software for a desired application
+A project in the field of Mechatronics which is IOT controlled.
+In this project I first developed a simple mechanical prototype of an elevator and then included motor for electrical control.
+In the end integrated both using devices such as Arduino board, Motor driver and Sensors for automatic control(IOT)